Here’s the myth about decaf coffee: it’s decaf.

 “The important point is that decaffeinated is not the same as caffeine-free,” says Roland Griffiths, PhD, a professor of behavioral biology and neuroscience at the Johns Hopkins School of Medicine, in the news release.
 “People who are trying to eliminate caffeine from their diet should be aware that popular espresso drinks such as lattes (which contain two shots of espresso) can deliver as much caffeine as a can of Coca-Cola — about 31 milligrams.”

 There is also a myth that decaf tastes worse than its fully leaded counterpart.
 Not true.
 All of the fineness and flavors that go into roasting a caffeinated bean, can be accomplished with its less hyper brother.
+Giving you a nice beverage to enjoy while you read The Darkest Roast memes.
 The reality is, our brains (wel YOURS) have convinced you it’s not as good, and your taste buds follow suit.
+Plus, if you use a good quality coffee machine (take a look at the reviews written by greatcoffeebrewers to find one) your coffee is going to taste even more delicious, which is something to consider if you are worried about the difference in decaf.
+Also, make sure you use good quality beans, like the ones from this coffee supplier Coventry, because the beans you get determine the taste of the coffee too.

 There are benefits to decaf other than avoiding the jitters.
 It can help those with gastrointestinal problems (often driven by our caffeine consumption), heart issues, general health & well being, etc. You can find a comprehensive list here.
 The Trouble with Caffeine.